qasimalik/chatAppService/README.md

 **Important step**

 Pre-requisities:
-1. Have NodeJS installed in your syste.
+1. Have NodeJS installed in your system.
 2. A code editor

 Steps to run this API